JasonCDN/ARDVARC/libraries/SensorControl/README.md

 Finally, if the right pattern is in the historical pings, we return the time when the signal blip was *first detected*.
 This gives you an approximate time when we detected something that caused a blip.

+The important thing to note is that the ping history isn't forever.
+We assume you've been searching for blips, thus each ping in the history should be relatively close together (time-wise).
+Once you get a blip, act on it as soon as you can, otherwise it will be gone!

 ------------------------------------------------------------------------------